-By act approved March 1, 1837, an appropriation was made for the payment of the Tennessee volunteers, called out by the proclamation of Governor Cannon on the 28th of April, 1836, to suppress Indian hostilities; and a direct appropriation was also made to Governor Cannon to reimburse him for moneys expended on account of such volunteers.
-(See Laws of United States, vol. 5, p.
-150.)
+By act approved March 1, 1837, an appropriation was made for the payment of the Tempessee volunteers, called out by the proclamation of Governor Cannon on the 28th of April, 1836, to suppress Indian hostilities; and a direct appropriation was also made

-By act approved March 3, 1841, a direct appropriation was made to the city of Mobile for advences of money and expenses incurred in acquiring mounting and account of such contracts.

-bile, for advances of money and expenses incurred in equipping, mounting, and sending to the place of rendezvous two full companies of mounted men, under a call from the governor of Alabama at the beginning of the hostilities of the Creek Indians.
+By act approved March 3, 1841, a direct appropriation was made to the city of Mobile for advances of money and expenses incurred in equipping, mounting, and sending to the place of rendezvous two full companies of mounted men, under a call from the Governor of Alabama at the beginning of the hostilities of the Creek Indians.
 (See

 Laws, vol. 5, p.
 435.)
 By act of August 11, 1842, \$175,000 was appropriated as a balance for the payment and indemnity of the State of Georgia for any moneys actually paid by said State on account of expenses in calling out her militia during the Seminole, Cherokee, and Creek campaigns, or for the suppression of Indian hostilities in Florida and Alabama.

 (See Laws, vol. 5, p.
 504.)
 By act approved August 29, 1842, a similar appropriation was made to the State of Louisiana.
 (See Laws, October 5, p.
 542.)

-By act approved July 7, 1838, an appropriation was made to the State of New York of such amount as should be found due by the Secretary of War and the accounting officers of the Treasury, out of the appropriation for the prevention of hostilities on the northern frontier, to reimburse the State for expenses incurred in the protection of the frontier in the pay of volunteers and militia called into service by the govtion of the frontier in the pay of volunteers and militia called into service by the governor.
-(See 5 U.S. Stats., p.
+By act approved July 7, 1838, an appropriation was made to the State of New York of such amount as should be found due by the Secretary of War and the accounting officers of the Treasury, out of the appropriation for the prevention of hostilities on the northern frontier, to reimburse the State for expenses incurred in the protection of the frontier in the pay of volunteers and militia called into service by the governor.
+(See 5 U. S. Stats., p.
 268.)
-By an act approved June 13, 1842, the State of Maine was reimbursed for the expenses of the militia called into service by the governor for the protection of the northeastern frontier.
-(See 15 U.S. Stats., p.
+By an act approved June 13, 1842, the State of Maine was reimbursed for the expenses of the militia called into service by the govmaine was reimpursed for the expenses of the minus carted into service by the governor for the protection of the northeastern frontier.
+(See 5 U. S. Stats., p.
 490.)

-By act approved March 2, 1861, the State of California had appropriated to her \$400,000 to defray the expenses incurred by the State in suppressing Indian hostilities for the years 1854, 1855, 1856, 1858, and 1859.
-(See 12 U.S. Stats., p.
+By act approved March 2, 1861, the State of California had appropriated to her 490,000 to defray the expenses incurred by the State in suppressing Indian hostilities for the years 1854, 1855, 1856, 1858, and 1859.
+(See 12 U. S. Stats., p.
 199.)
-By act approved July 2, 1836, Captains Smi h, Crawford, Wallis, and Long, of the militia of Missouri, and Captain Sigler of the Indiana militia, were paid for services rendered in protection of those States against the Ludians and an appropriation of \$4.300.

-rendered in protection of those States against the Indiana milita, were paid for services rendered in protection of those States against the Indians, and an appropriation of \$4,300 was made for that purpose.
-(See 5 U.S. Stats., p.
+By act approved July 2, 1836, Captains Smith, Crawford, Wallis, and Long, of the militia of Missouri, and Captain Sigler of the Indian militia, were paid for services redered in protection of these States against Indian and an appropriation of \$4.300 rendered in protection of those States against Indians, and an appropriation of \$4,300 was made for that purpose.
+(See 5 U. S. State., p.
 71.)

-By act approved February 2, 1861, there was appropriated to reimburse the Territory of Utah, "for expenses incurred in suppressing Indian hostilities in said Territory in the year 1853," the sum of \$53,512.
-(See 12 U.S. Stats., p.
+By act approved February 2, 1861, there was appropriated to reimburse the Territory of Utah "for expenses incurred in suppressing Indian hostilities in said Territory in the year 1853," the sum of \$53,512.
+(See 12 U. S. State., p.
 15.)
-This bill was considered by the House Military Committee, and was reported by Mr. Stanton, who, in his report server.

-his report, says: "The liability of the Federal Government for necessary expenses incurred by the States and territories in repelling invasions of their territory by a foreign enemy, or of hostile tribes of Indians within our borders, has been so often recognized that it can no longer be considered an open question.
+This bill was considered by the House Military Committee, and was reported by Mr. Stanton, who, in his papert, says: "The liability of the Federal Government for necessary expenses incurred by the States and Territories in repelling invasions of their territory by a foreign enemy, or of hostile tribes of Indians within our borders, has been so often recognized that it can no longer be considered an open question.